Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/dataset_and_benchmark.md

 ## Data provenance

 The final repository should record the exact source URL, accession, release/version, and checksum for each externally obtained dataset or reference resource used in the final analysis.

+## Benchmark-scope interpretation

+The 5-, 25-, and 50-region analyses represent different benchmark scopes and should not be interpreted as independent biological replicates.

+The reported comparisons evaluate how the workflow performs as the evaluated regional benchmark is expanded.